Customers today expect more, and honestly, why shouldn’t they?

 Design your guardrails as if you mean it

-From day one use least-privilege access, audit logs, kill-switches, prompt security, and bias mitigation strategies.
-Don’t wait until crisis hits.
+From day one, use least-privilege access, audit logs, kill-switches, prompt security, and bias mitigation strategies.
+Don’t wait until a crisis hits.
 Mask PII, control access, log the audits, and always tell customers when they’re talking to an assistant.

 Measure quality beyond “did it answer?”

 Don’t make your success metric “bot answered” and leave it at that.
-Track “Was it accurate?”, “Did the customer have to call back?”, “Was sentiment positive?”, “Did escalation happen appropriately?”
-Real-time transcripts, AI summaries and full conversation QA let you monitor and improve AI performance continuously.
+Track “Was it accurate?”, “Did the customer have to call back?”, “Was sentiment positive?”, and “Did escalation happen appropriately?”
+Real-time transcripts, AI summaries, and full conversation QA let you monitor and improve AI performance continuously.

 Commit to Continuous Improvement